patperry/old-r-frame/README.md

 ### Grouping

-You can also split the rows according to groups defined by one or more columns, optionally performing a computation on each group.
+Split the rows according to groups defined by one or more columns, optionally performing a computation on each group.

 ```r